Yashwant-king/chat-with-pdf/README.md

 # 📄 Chat with Your PDF (AI Document Assistant)

 ## 🧠 Description
-A simple **Python + LLM** project that lets you upload a PDF and chat with it using **OpenAI GPT**.
+A simple **Python + LLM** project that lets you upload a PDF and chat with it using **Hugging Face API**.
 Extracts text, embeds it, and answers your questions conversationally.

 ## ⚙️ Features
 ✅ Upload any PDF